sourcegraph/deploy-sourcegraph-digitalocean/README.md

 Other commands include:

 - `make init`: Download the required Terraform provider packages.
-- `make plan`: Do we have everything required to add, change or remove?
+- `make plan`: Is there anything required to add, change or remove?
 - `make apply`: Create the Droplet and SSH key.
-- `make sourcegraph`: Wait for Sourcegraph accept connections.
+- `make sourcegraph`: Waits for Sourcegraph to accept connections.
 - `make output`: Display the same output as when `make apply` completes.
 - `make destroy`: Removes the droplet and SSH key.

 > WARNING: `make destroy` will destroy the Droplet so back-up the `/etc/sourcegraph` and `/var/opt/sourcegraph` directories first.

-You are not required to use `make`, it's just included to make things easy and document what parameters to pass to Terraform.

 ## Upgrading Sourcegraph

-To upgrade Sourcegraph:

 1. SSH into the Droplet
 1. Run `./sourcegraph-upgrade`